jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 // country!
 ```

-As you can see, the new-lines we inserted into the string literal were preserved and kept in the string value, just as we'd hope.
+As you can see, the newlines we inserted into the string literal were preserved and kept in the string value, just as we'd hope.

 ### Interpolated Expressions